+One of the benefits of microgreens is that they can be grown inside or outside.
 Although most people may grow their microgreens outside, many of them grow them inside, perhaps placing them on windowsills.
 If the weather is particular cold or there is poor light, you may need to use growing lamps and in some instances for microgreens which need a minimal heat in order to grow, a heater.

 It will usually be about 2 or 3 days before the seeds germinate and so on about the 3rd or 4th day they should have access to light for several hours per day and should be watered as required.
 Some people opt to use a water tray beneath the growing tray as by doing so they just need to ensure the water tray has water and thereby avoid risking the microgreens catching mold due to their stems and leaves becoming wet.
 When a water tray is used in collaboration with a growing tray, the microgreens are able to receive sufficient water as and when they need it via their roots.

-When it is time to harvest your microgreens, all you will need is a clean pair of scissors, cutting the stems close to the soil.
+Another benefits of microgreens is that when it is time to harvest your microgreens, all you will need is a clean pair of scissors, cutting the stems close to the soil.